turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 ## Challenges

-- Create a full-stack JS application
+- Create a full-stack JS application across two codebases
 - Be able to organize your JS across different files
 - Make AJAX calls to connect your frontend with your backend
 - Handle events